projectsveltos/sveltos/docs/index.md

 Today, it's very common for organizations to run and manage multiple Kubernetes clusters across different cloud providers or infrastructures.
 With an increasing number of clusters, consistently managing Kubernetes add-ons is not an easy task.

 [Sveltos](https://github.com/projectsveltos) is a lightweight application designed to manage hundreds of clusters.
-It does so by providing declarative APIs to deploy Kubernetes add-ons across set of clusters.
+It does so by providing declarative cluster APIs to deploy Kubernetes add-ons across set of clusters.

 Sveltos focuses not only on the ability to scale the number of clusters it can manage, but also to give visibility to exactly which add-ons are installed on each cluster.